ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/monetization/index.md

 ## Serving direct-sold AMPHTML ads

-The [`amp-ad`](/docs/reference/components/amp-ad.html) component serves ads from the network you specify.
+The [`amp-ad`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-ad.md', locale=doc.locale).url.path}}) component serves ads from the network you specify.
 Those ads can be standard HTML ads or AMPHTML ads, provided that the ad network supports AMPHTML ads.
 To serve your direct-sold ads as AMPHTML ads, create the ad in AMP HTML according to the [AMPHTML ad spec]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/a4a_spec.md', locale=doc.locale).url.path}}) requirements and use an [ad server that serves AMPHTML ads](https://github.com/ampproject/amphtml/blob/master/ads/google/a4a/docs/a4a-readme.md#publishers).

 ## Augmenting targeting data on ad requests